BOMMALAJAGADEESHA/Traffic-Sign-Detection/README.md

-# 🚦 Traffic Sign Detection and Recognition Using CNN (ResNet)
+# 🚦 Traffic Sign Detection and Recognition Using Deep Learning Models Like CNN (ResNet)

 ## 📂 Project Overview
 This project focuses on traffic sign detection using **Convolutional Neural Networks (CNN)** with **ResNet architecture**, trained on the **GTSRB dataset (32,635 images)**.